When your child is struggling at school, it’s imperative to know why.

 Testing can bring up anxiety, so Dr. Gumina works hard to put everyone at ease.
 Her office, on the bottom floor of her home, is warm and inviting.
 Emma, her loving Cavalier King Charles Spaniel, loves to be read to and helps many children with the confidence to practice reading out loud.

 Dr. Gumina reviews every report with parents page by page, to ensure an understanding of her findings.
-As a psychologist with decades of experience in assessing children, teens and adult, she helps parents understand how a child’s lack of motivation in school or behavioral changes.
+As a learning specialist with decades of experience in assessing children, teens and adult, she helps parents understand how a child’s lack of motivation in school.

 Testing includes timed and untimed sections, use of pencil and paper, and oral testing.
 She assesses reading, writing, math and patterns, time management and organization.
-Dr. Gumina studies student’s attention.
-Their behavior.
 How they visually process information.
 What does his handwriting say about him?
 How is her memory?
 Is a child responsive?
 Respectful?
 How does she advocate for herself?

 Dr. Gumina writes a confidence-building letter to every student, explaining what she sees in them.
 She explains that just as everyone has a unique fingerprint, everyone has unique ways of learning.
 Students often ask, “What is ‘it’ that gets in my way of learning?” and “How do I improve?”
 Dr. Gumina explains strategies that will enable them to work more efficiently and effectively in the classroom and at home.